What is a Skinny Pig?

 This is not overly common in other mammals, so a real unique experience if you are considering breeding.

-Skinny Pigs and Medical Testing
+The Skinny Pig and Medical Testing

 Guinea pigs have many biological similarities to humans and have been used in medical research for centuries.
-Hence the term ‘Human Guinea pig’ frequently coined for human subjects.
+Hence the term ‘Human Guinea pig’ is frequently coined for human subjects.

-The Skinny pig in particular, with its near human like skin has been useful in many dermatological studies, and was bred for exactly that purpose.
+The Skinny pig in particular, with its near human-like skin, has been useful in many dermatological studies and was bred for exactly that purpose.